cryten01/TimeFighter/README.md

 # TimeFighter
-A simple Android application for learning the basics of Kotlin and the Android SDK in 18h
+A simple Android application for learning the basics of Kotlin and the Android SDK